Logarithmic motivic homotopy theory: Introduction

 \subsection{Why log geometry?}

 Our setting for overcoming this problem is to work in the context of logarithmic geometry in the sense of Deligne, Faltings, Fontaine, Illusie, Kato, Tsuji and many others \cite{Ogu}.
-Porting over some of the ideas developed in our previous work \cite{logDM}, our insight is to use the $1$-point compactification of the affine line $\boxx=(\mathbb{P}^{1},\infty)$ equipped with its canonical logarithmic structure, as a contracting object, instead of the affine line $\mathbb{A}^{1}$.
+Porting over some of the ideas developed in \cite{logDM}, our insight is to use the $1$-point compactification of the affine line $\boxx=(\mathbb{P}^{1},\infty)$ equipped with its canonical logarithmic structure, as a contracting object, instead of the affine line $\mathbb{A}^{1}$.
 The resulting condition is intermediate between $\mathbb{A}^{1}$-invariance and $\mathbb{P}^{1}$-invariance (considered, for example, by Ayoub \cite{AyoubP1loc}).
 Figure \ref{fig:exmp} gives a geometric picture of this situation.

-There are several reasons for embracing log geometry as a natural framework for studying non $\mathbb{A}^1$-invariant cohomology theories, and for the choice of our contracting object, as discussed in \cite{logDM}.
-We limit ourselves to expose a point of view that was not highlighted in our previous work on the subject, that is, the connection between logarithmic geometry and (topological) Hochschild and cyclic homology.
-This idea dates back to the work of Hesselholt-Madsen on the $K$-theory of local fields.
-Together with the fact that Hochschild homology and variants do not enjoy a satisfactory localization property (unlike $K$-theory), it motivated Rognes' definition of (topological) Hochschild homology for a logarithmic ring (spectrum) \cite{RognesLogHH}.
-Representing the extension of $\THH$ in a motivic category that shares some properties with Morel-Voevodsky's construction \cite{MV} will make it possible to obtain new localization sequences for $\logTHH$ and variants, generalizing the work in \cite{RSS}.
-It turns out that $\logTHH$ and their relatives are indeed representable in our framework, giving rise to motivic $\P^1$-spectra.
-This fact has many consequences, as we shall see.
+There are several reasons to embrace log geometry as a natural framework for studying non-\(\mathbb{A}^1\)-invariant cohomology theories and for the choice of our contracting object, as discussed in \cite{logDM}.
+In this discussion, we will focus on a perspective that has not been highlighted in the aforementioned work, specifically the relationship between logarithmic geometry and (topological) Hochschild and cyclic homology.
+This idea can be traced back to the work of Hesselholt and Madsen on the \(K\)-theory of local fields.
+Additionally, the fact that Hochschild homology and its variants lack a satisfactory localization property (unlike \(K\)-theory) motivated Rognes to define (topological) Hochschild homology for a logarithmic ring (or spectrum) \cite{RognesLogHH}.
+By representing the extension of \(\THH\) in a motivic category that shares certain properties with Morel and Voevodsky's construction \cite{MV}, we can obtain new localization sequences for \(\logTHH\) and its variants, generalizing the results from \cite{RSS}.
+It turns out that \(\logTHH\) and its relatives are indeed representable within this framework, leading to the formation of motivic \(\mathbb{P}^1\)-spectra.
+This fact has numerous implications, which we will explore further.